2018 Philadelphia Eagles season

 The Eagles played in their first NFL Kickoff Game and their first game at London's Wembley Stadium in franchise history.

-In the playoffs, the Eagles upset the third-seeded Chicago Bears 16–15 in the Wild Card round to advance to the Divisional round, where they lost 14–20 to the top-seeded New Orleans Saints, ending their hopes of defending their Super Bowl title.
+In the playoffs, the Eagles upset the third-seeded Chicago Bears 16–15 in the wild-card round to advance to the Divisional round, where they narrowly lost 20–14 to the top-seeded New Orleans Saints, ending their hopes of defending their Super Bowl title.
 The Eagles were the first defending champions to win a postseason game on the road since the 2004 Patriots.